davidly/ntvcm/README.md

 # ntvcm
 NT Virtual CP/M Machine.
-Emulates CP/M 2.2 and the 8080/Z80 on Linux, MacOS, and Windows to run .com files.
+Emulates CP/M 2.2 and the 8080/Z80 on Linux, MacOS, Windows, and real-mode DOS to run .com files.

 Tested with: